benkeen/generatedata/README.md

 ### Version 1.0.0
 There's a free online version found on our website: http://www.generatedata.com/#generator
 The online demo is actually running a very old version of the code, no longer available.

 ### Version 2.x
 Version 2 was never fully completed.
 A proof of concept was gotten up and running back in 2010, which added (basic) modularity and improved a few things, but I abandoned it in favour of some other projects I was working on at the time.
+However, the tag is available if you want a copy.

 ### Version 3.0.0 alpha
 http://alpha.generatedata.com